leezer3/OpenBVE-Documentation-Hugo/content/en/routes/xml/trackfollowingobject/_index.md

 **\<AppearanceStartPosition>** *Position* **\</AppearanceStartPosition>**
 {{% /command %}}

-**Position** sets the in-game distance at which the train starts appearing.
-A train will appear when this train passes by this train.
+**Position** sets the in-game distance at which the object starts appearing.
+An object will appear when this object passes by this object.
 The unit is **meter**.

-*Note:* If this parameter is omitted, the train will emerge from the start of the game.
+*Note:* If this parameter is omitted, the object will emerge from the start of the game.

 ------